denniskuijs/openremote/docs/guides/ec2-decouple-data.md

 It is also possible to create `EBS` volumes while launching an `EC2` instance.
 These volumes are automatically attached to the instance.

+<div style="page-break-after: always;"></div>

 #### 2.4.3.
 Attach Volume to an EC2 Instance

 <img src="../assets/image/ec2-volume-detail.png" width="500">

 After creating an `EBS` volume, you can attach it to an `EC2` instance. <br/>
 Data volumes can be attached to either running or stopped instances, while root volumes can only be attached or detached when the instance is fully stopped. <br/>
-You can only attach volumes that are in the Available state.
+You can only attach volumes that are in the available state.
 You can check the status on the details page for each individual volume.

 <img src="../assets/image/ec2-volume-attach.png" width="500">